Liberia: Family of Government Critic Reports Death Threats

 Turay has been very vocal on the administration of President George Weah since the football legend assumed Liberia's highest office.
 He has spoken out on everything from the government's failure to establish a Liberian war crimes court to the state of security of the country.

 "Liberia is no longer safe.
-[Armed robbery is increasing daily," he said in an October Facebook post last year after the horrible murder of Maude Elliot, an immigration officer in her home in the very Brewerville, and other high-profile murders elsewhere.
+[Armed robbery] is increasing daily," he said in a Facebook post last year October after the horrible murder of Maude Elliot, an immigration officer in her home in the very Brewerville, and other high-profile murders elsewhere.

 Brewerville has witnessed at least one murder after the killing of the immigration officer, including another woman earlier this year.